Online tool for changing subtitles to srt

 Transcripts made with oTranscribe are supported.
 If you export your transcript as plain text (.txt), you can use this tool to convert it to a subtitle file.
 Make sure you don't export your transcript as a markdown file, the bold and italic effects will not be converted correctly.
 If you would like markdown transcripts to be supported, send me a message.

 You can convert up to a hundred files at the same time by uploading multiple files.
-You can also upload a zip files or rar (winrar) files.
+You can also upload a zip file.
 The tool will attempt to convert all the files inside the archive file.
 After uploading you will be redirected to the download page, where you can individually download the converted files, or generate a zip file and download them all at once.